 Things to Know

-The Beach is a wonderful deep soft Coral/Shell sand which is wonderful walking on in bare feet.
+The Beach is a wonderful deep soft Coral/Shell sand which is wonderful to walk on in bare feet.
 However, the rocks and reef come right up to the shoreline so any wading or paddling must be done with water shoes.
 You will find toes stubbed n sharp rock / Coral very painful indeed.

 While the proximity of the reef is bad for bathers, for snorkellers it is fantastic.
 The whole bay is great for snorkeling and the reef holds a huge array of life (more below).
 The natural protection of the horseshoe-shaped reef also makes swimming here fantastic.
 The flat calm water, deep blue in color, and beautifully clear is just heaven for swimmers.